Cobra (album)

 Cobra is a double album featuring a live and studio performance of John Zorn's improvisational game piece, Cobra recorded in 1985 and 1986 and released on the Hathut label in 1987.
 Subsequent recordings of the piece were released on Knitting Factory (John Zorn's Cobra: Live at the Knitting Factory (1992)), Avant (John Zorn's Cobra: Tokyo Operations '94 (1994)) and Zorn's own label Tzadik Records, (Cobra: John Zorn's Game Pieces Volume 2)) in 2002.

 Reception

-AllMusic contains two disparate reviews of the album, the first by Brian Olewnick awarded the album 3 stars stating "one is left with the nagging (and correct) sense of something crucial being missed.
+AllMusic contains two disparate reviews of the album.
+The first, by Brian Olewnick, stated that "one is left with the nagging (and correct) sense of something crucial being missed.
 As a document in Zorn's career, Cobra is essential.
 As a purely musical experience, it is, quite unfortunately, less so".

-The second review of the 2002 CD reissue by Steve Loewy rated the album 4½ stars calling it "A masterpiece of eclecticism... all presented in Zorn's wickedly demented style, which tends toward pastiche but fascinates with its energy and variety.
+The review by Steve Loewy of the 2002 CD reissue called Cobra "a masterpiece of eclecticism... all presented in Zorn's wickedly demented style, which tends toward pastiche but fascinates with its energy and variety.
 For Zorn enthusiasts, this is a must-have release."